Soros: The Life and Times of a Messianic Billionaire: Philanthropy and detractors

-Additional narratives on his personal life and Soros's efforts to further human rights in Hungary, China, and Russia, complete the final section of Kaufman's biography.
-Soros's foundations were highly active in opposing Apartheid in South Africa, and in countering what Soros viewed as the restraints on economic growth or reduction in civil liberties posed by Soviet influence in many Eastern European countries including first his native Hungary, then Poland, Czechoslovakia, Lithuania, and the Balkans.
+Additional narratives on his personal life and Soros's efforts to further human rights in Hungary, China, and Russia complete the final section of Kaufman's biography.
+Soros's foundations were highly active in opposing Apartheid in South Africa, and in countering what Soros viewed as the restraints on economic growth or reduction in civil liberties posed by Soviet influence in many Eastern European countries, including first his native Hungary, then Poland, Czechoslovakia, Lithuania, and the Balkans.
 Prior to 2009, for his work in his native Hungary towards his efforts to modernize the country, Soros was presented with the Medium Cross of Hungary's Republican Order with Stars, the country's second-highest decoration.

-By the early 90's Soros's foundations were active in eighteen countries including Romania, Bulgaria, Yugoslavia, and the new states of Ukraine, Belarus, Moldavia, Georgia, Kazakhstan, Uzbekistan, Kyrgyzstan, and Turkestan.
+By the early 90's Soros's foundations were active in eighteen countries, including Romania, Bulgaria, Yugoslavia, and the new states of Ukraine, Belarus, Moldavia, Georgia, Kazakhstan, Uzbekistan, Kyrgyzstan, and Turkestan.
 When Yugoslavia broke apart, new foundations came into being in Croatia, Slovenia, Macedonia and Bosnia.
-In smaller efforts, Soros supported pro-democracy movements in Burma, and school construction projects in Albania.
+In smaller efforts, Soros supported pro-democracy movements in Burma and school construction projects in Albania.

-Today Soros's Open Society Foundations support freedom and democracy initiatives in over 100 countries around the world.
+Today Soros's Open Society Foundations supports freedom and democracy initiatives in over 100 countries around the world.
 The efforts of Soros's foundations have often faced major political opposition and harsh criticism in many of these countries.

 Controversial views on Israel

 In respect to his views on Israel, in an article in The New Yorker, Soros stated: "I don't deny the Jews to a right to a national existence – but I don't want anything to do with it."
-As observed by Kaufman, Soros's views on Israel may reflect his concern for the political and human rights of Palestinians, and his frequent support of the rights of refugees, as many Palestinians became after leaving their homes after Israeli independence in 1948.
-According to hacked emails found in 2016, Soros's Open Society Foundation has had a self-described objective of "challenging Israel's racist and anti-democratic policies" in international forums, in part by questioning Israel's reputation as a democracy, though it is not clear if Soros currently supports such a policy, or what direct connection Soros had to any of the hacked emails.
-Soros has funded non-government organizations which have been actively critical of Israeli policies including groups that campaign for the Boycott, Divestment and Sanctions movement against Israel.
-It is not clear if divestment of Israeli products and financial holdings is a policy Soros himself strongly favors, or if the policy should be more strongly associated with some of the managers in his Open Society Foundations that gave such organizations relatively limited financial support.
+As observed by Kaufman, Soros's views on Israel may reflect his concern for the political and human rights of Palestinians and his frequent support of the rights of refugees, many Palestinians having become refugees on leaving their homes after Israeli independence in 1948.
+According to hacked emails found in 2016, Soros's Open Society Foundation has had a self-described objective of "challenging Israel's racist and anti-democratic policies" in international forums, in part by questioning Israel's reputation as a democracy, though it is not clear if Soros currently supports such a policy or what direct connection Soros had to any of the hacked emails.
+Soros has funded non-government organizations which have been actively critical of Israeli policies, including groups that campaign for the Boycott, Divestment and Sanctions movement against Israel.
+It is not clear if divestment of Israeli products and financial holdings is a policy Soros himself strongly favors, or if the policy should be more strongly attributed to some of the managers in his Open Society Foundations that gave such organizations relatively limited financial support.